lCarvas/notes/docs/applied-cybersecurity/project-2024-2025/mini-case-1.md

 ---

+## Relevant Information

 - Probably worth mentioning that perhaps looking at certain types of packets incoming (from hping3) could be intelligent if the attack was a DOS (one ip) but since it's a DDOS attack, multiple ID's could be used rendering useless the technique of blocking a certain IP

-- Group will use whitelisting, allowing only packets from whitelisted ips
+- Group will use firewall whitelisting, allowing only packets from whitelisted ips
+- LOIC's UDP Flood attacks send UDP packets to random destination ports.
+A such, closing a specific port is an uneffective solution
+- IP whitelisting using iptables or ufw should protect the user from the DOS/DDOS attacks